djkeyes/battlecode2016/README.md

 `rm -r battlecode-scaffold-master/.git/ battlecode-scaffold-master/src/ battlecode-scaffold-master/test/`

 `mv battlecode2016/* battlecode-scaffold-master/`

+The last released game specs are at http://s3.amazonaws.com/battlecode-releases-2016/releases/specs-1.0.0.html.

+The last released javadocs are at http://s3.amazonaws.com/battlecode-releases-2016/releases/javadoc/index.html.

+The puzzle this year was:

+5DB777

+A34D45

+1B330E

+877A2B

+And the solution is at http://s3.amazonaws.com/battlecode-releases-2016/misc/puzzle_solution.html

 Anyway, what follows is the remainder of the original README in the battlecode scaffold.